Jhsmit/HDXrate/README.rst

 Python package collection for HDX intrinsic exchange rate calculation.
-This package bundles two existing implementations of this calculation, exPfact and PSX.
+This package bundles existing implementations of this calculation.

 The calculations are based on the following papers: